Application Opens: September 20th, 2021

 - Transit service: availability, access, and cost

 - Shared Mobility increased mobility options

-- Decarbonization efforts such as Low Carbon Fuels
+- Decarbonization efforts including Low Carbon Fuel Standard

-- Integrate community participation into the research process
+- Integrate lived experience and community knowledge into the research process

 - Capstone Project

 - White paper, presentation, and/or grant proposal that will advance equity

 - Continued engagement with fellows and networking events.